OSGConnect/connectbook/generate-add-sshkey.md

 ![alt text](https://raw.githubusercontent.com/OSGConnect/connectbook/master/images/puttygen_ssh_key.png "PuttyGen SSH Window")

-### Git Bash
+#### Git Bash

 Follow the instructions here to generate keys:

 https://help.github.com/articles/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent/#platform-windows

+#### Other clients

+If you are unsure how to generate a SSH-key with your preferred Windows SSH client, please contact the Helpdesk.

-# Add SSH-key to login nodes
+## Add SSH-key to login nodes

-You can add your new SSH public key to the login nodes by copy-pasting to a file under .ssh directory or by adding the key on the OSG Connect website.
+To add your new SSH public key to the login nodes you can use two methods:

-## OSGConnect Website (Preferred)
+### OSGConnect Website (Preferred)

 To add your public key to the Globus Online interface: